-- Check that any new insurer is registered with the Financial Services Compensation Scheme (FSCS) so that if the company went under, the FSCS could potentially find you a replacement in-surer.
+- Check that any new insurer is registered with the Financial Services Compensation Scheme (FSCS) so that if the company fails and cannot pay claims against it, the FSCS could step in to pay compensation.

 - Life insurance is generally cheaper when you’re younger, so changing your life insurance could lead to higher premiums than your original policy.
 This is because you’ll be older, and, more prone to health risks.
 If your health status has changed, it’s not guaranteed that you will be offered a new policy.

 - Remember, don’t cancel your existing life insurance policy before the new one is in place as your cover will end and you will not be entitled to any money back.